celldra/celldra/README.md

 ## 👋 Hey there!
-I'm a developer with over 5 years of experience in my field.
+I'm a developer with over 5 years of experience in backend and frontend development - this includes libraries, websites & desktop applications.

 ### 💼 What I'm doing
 Working at @diamondcdn to help make the internet safer and faster